 Public Interest Careers

-The Law School’s commitment to training and supporting students pursuing public interest opportunities has encouraged a large number of graduates each year to pursue careers in the public interest.
-To support students and alumni in pursuing careers in public interest, the Law School provides:
+Minnesota Law’s commitment to training and supporting students pursuing public interest opportunities has encouraged many graduates each year to pursue careers in the public interest.
+Specifically, Minnesota Law provides:

-- Financial support, including the Robina Public Interest Scholars Program, summer funding and work study awards, conference and job fair funding, post-graduate fellowships, and the MN LRAP;
+- Financial support, including the Robina Public Interest Scholars Program; summer funding for unpaid public interest work; conference and job fair funding; postgraduate fellowship funding; and the Loan Repayment Assistance Program of Minnesota (LRAP MN).

-- Resource support, including a dedicated Director of Public Interest Programs and Public Sector Coordinator who assist students and alumni in public service career paths and judicial clerkships, direct programming, recruit employers, and manage summer and post-graduate funding programs;
+- Resource support, including a dedicated Assistant Director of Public Interest, who counsels students and alumni on public service career paths, hosts events throughout the school year (including public interest career panels), recruits public interest employers, and manages summer and postgraduate funding programs.

-- Skill building support, including the clinical program, Minnesota Law Public Interest Residency Program, experiential opportunities, and pro bono opportunities.
+- Skill building support, including Minnesota Law Clinics, the Saeks Public Interest Residency Program, Experiential Learning, and numerous pro bono opportunities.

 Public Interest Facts & Stats